Marina del Rey, California

-The harbor is owned by Los Angeles County and managed by the Department of Beaches and Harbors (DBH), but the waters are environmentally regulated by state government and federal government through their many agencies and departments with overlapping oversight.
-The Los Angeles Times said in a 1997 editorial that the harbor is "perhaps the county's most valuable resource".
-The population was 11,373 at the 2020 census.
-For statistical purposes, the United States Census Bureau has defined Marina del Rey as a census-designated place (CDP).
-The census definition of the area may not precisely correspond to local understanding of the area with the same name; for example, the 90292 ZIP code includes all of Marina del Rey and portions of neighboring Los Angeles, such as Del Rey, and has a population of 21,576, more than double that of the CDP.
+The harbor is owned by Los Angeles County and managed by the Department of Beaches and Harbors (DBH), but the waters are environmentally regulated by the state and the federal governments through their many agencies and departments with overlapping oversight.
+The Los Angeles Times in a 1997 editorial called the harbor "perhaps the county's most valuable resource."For statistical purposes, the United States Census Bureau has defined Marina del Rey as a census-designated place (CDP).
+The population of the CDP was 11,373 at the 2020 census.
+The census definition of the area may not precisely correspond to local understanding of the area with the same name; for example, the 90292 ZIP Code includes all of Marina del Rey and portions of neighboring Los Angeles (including parts of Venice) as well as the far western portion of Culver City, and has a population of 21,576, more than double that of the CDP.
 Many residents of the 90292 ZIP code consider themselves to live in Marina del Rey even if they in fact live outside the official boundaries of the CDP.